GrowPath’s Cybersecurity Diagnostic and Roundup – 22 Questions For Diagnosing Your Firm

 It goes without saying that it’s a good idea to wear a helmet when riding a motorcycle.
-Nevertheless, some bikers can still be witnessed riding without a helmet.
+Nevertheless, you can still see some bikers riding without a helmet.
 You would never do that, of course, but it’s always easier to spot someone else’s lapses than our own.
 When it comes to the safety of your law firm’s data and confidential information, are you blithely speeding along without top-of-the-line digital protection?
-Proactive prevention against cybercriminals and cyber attacks is an immediate, ongoing, and absolute necessity of legal tech in 2020 and a legal cybersecurity checklist can help!
-Ignoring tech advice is as bad as riding that bike without a helmet.
+Proactive prevention against cybercriminals and cyber attacks is an immediate, ongoing, and absolute necessity of legal tech in 2020.
+Below, we’ve prepared a legal cybersecurity checklist that can help.
+After all, ignoring tech advice is as bad as riding a bike without a helmet.

 The ABA’s Ethics and Professional Responsibility Opinions on Client Data and Monitoring

 Law firm cybersecurity best practices has been a hot topic of conversation and professional analysis recently.
 In 2017’s Formal Opinion 477R, the American Bar Association’s Standing Committee on Ethics and Professional Responsibility issued some guidelines for how attorneys should transmit client data over the internet.
-A lack of reasonable efforts to protect confidential information from hacking or inadvertent disclosure could result in violating some ethical rules.
+In short, a lack of reasonable efforts to protect confidential information from hacking or accidental disclosure could result in violating some ethical rules.

 The ABA followed 477R with Formal Opinion 483, which focuses on a lawyer’s duties and responsibilities in the event of a data breach.
-Clearly, the topic of cybersecurity vis-a-vis client confidentiality demands attention.
+Clearly, the topic of cybersecurity as it relates to client confidentiality is an important one.

-An essential aspect of legaltech in 2020 is data and email encryption.
-When you encrypt a document or other sensitive information, the data is scrambled and unintelligible to outside readers.
-It is only through the use of a digital key that the data is unlocked and made readable once again.
-Unencrypted data sent across the internet can be intercepted and read by hackers, which is obviously a legal and ethical confidentiality issue.
+An important aspect of legaltech in 2020 is data and email encryption.
+When you encrypt a document or other sensitive information, outside readers cannot make sense of the scrambled data.
+It is only through the use of a digital key that you can unlock and read the data once again.
+In contrast, when you send unencrypted data across the internet, hackers can intercept and read it.
+This is obviously a legal and ethical confidentiality issue.

-For lawyers, transmitted data must be sent through an HTTPS website rather than a simple HTTP site.
-To verify that you data in transit will be encrypted and safe, a simple website address check is required.
+Lawyers should send data through an HTTPS website rather than a simple HTTP site.
+A simple website check allows you to verify that you data in transit will be encrypted and safe.
 A lot depends on one letter, as that extra S stands for secure and means that your sensitive info is safe from prying eyes.
-A secure site may also be indicated by the icon of a padlock in the address bar.
-Remember that your fastidiousness in encrypting your data in transit can be quickly undone if your third party vendors are careless in how they handle your data.
-Hackers finding their way into your system through an indirect security breach is a real concern.
+An icon of a padlock in the address bar also indicates a secure site.
+Remember that third party vendors can quickly undo your caution in encrypting your data in transit if they are careless in how they handle your data.
+Indeed, hackers can find their way into your system through an indirect security breach.

 Even your data that’s not actively being transmitted (data at rest) should be encrypted.
 Yes, your laptop requires a password to be unlocked.
-However, if your laptop or phone is lost or stolen, your password-protected but unencrypted files can still be accessed.
+However, if your laptop or phone is lost or stolen, hackers can still access your password-protected but unencrypted files.
 A Mac, for example, can be booted up with just a Linux Live CD, with all files fully accessible.
-Here, then, is your first tip: Full disk encryption, like BitLocker for PCs and FileVault for Macs, is not completely impervious but does increase your data at rest security and (should an issue arise) demonstrates your proactive steps in safeguarding sensitive client information.
+Here, then, is your first tip: Full disk encryption, like BitLocker for PCs and FileVault for Macs, is not completely impervious but does increase your data at rest security.
+Should an issue arise, your implementation of full disk encryption could show your proactive steps in safeguarding sensitive client information.